 My first long haul flight (on my own) with Ella should have been pretty straightforward.
 Despite being a little over a year old, this was already her third long haul flight.
 However it (unsurprisingly) got off to the worst start possible as I managed to leave my purse with all my money in it at the pharmacy in Chiang Mai Airport.
-We were starting the descent into Bangkok when I realised and my heart dropped.

 Remember the rules of flying

 Assuming the journey couldn’t possibly get any worse, we finally boarded the plane.
 I immediately questioned my choice to fly Jet Air with a baby as we were crammed into our tiny seats by surly air stewards.
-There wasn’t anything I could do so determined not to stress myself out I took a few deep breaths and the flight to Mumbai passed by without incident.
+There wasn’t anything I could do so determined not to stress myself out, I took a few deep breaths and the flight to Mumbai passed by without incident.

 Our arrival at Mumbai was not so pleasant however.
 They had forgotten that I requested my buggy.
 As Ella was only taking her first few tentative steps, I found myself with no option but to carry her and the ridiculous amount of hand luggage I had packed!
 (Unsurprisingly, I had left our Ergobaby in the bottom of the buggy!)